SebastianoF/GeoBlog/medium_to_hashnode/medium_to_hashnode.md

     This happens also when linking images.
 I raised this issue on [stackoverflow](https://stackoverflow.com/questions/73099314/how-to-prevent-hashnode-dev-github-integration-from-automatically-escaping-under) as well and communicated it to the hashnode development team.
 Hopefully it will be only a matter of time before the bug will be fixed.

-2. LaTeX code is also not formatted, remaining raw code across repos.
+2. LaTeX code is also not formatted, remaining raw across the article.
     For example, I'm adding below the formula for the bearing:

     $$